CodeRocketeer/padel-season-planner/readme.md

 # Backend Project Setup

-This document outlines the steps required to set up and run the backend project using Docker.
+This document outlines the steps required to set up the project and run the database using Docker.
 Follow the instructions below to get started.

 ## Table of Contents